apache/pulsar/site2/docs/concepts-messaging.md

 ### Access mode

-You can have different types of access modes on topics for applications.
+You can have different types of access modes on topics for producers.

 |Access mode | Description
 |---|---